-GEOLOGY AND SOILS build the Project: Potentially Significant Impact Less Than Significant with Mitigation Incorporation Less than Significant Impact No Impact a) Expose people or structures to potential substantial adverse effects, including the risk of loss, injury, or death involving: Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
-Refer to Division of Mines and Geology Special Publication 42. ii) Strong seismic ground shaking? \square iii) Seismic-related ground failure, including liquefaction? \boxtimes iv) Landslides? \boxtimes b) Result in substantial soil erosion or the loss of topsoil? \square c) Be located on strata or soil that is unstable, or that would become unstable as a result of the Project, and potentially result in on- or off-site landslide, lateral spreading, subsidence, liquefaction, or collapse? \boxtimes d) Be located on expansive soil, as defined in Table 18-1-B of the Uniform Building Code, creating substantial risks to life or property? \boxtimes e) Have soils incapable of adequately supporting the use of septic tanks or alternative wastewater disposal systems where sewers are not available for the disposal of wastewater? \boxtimes
+VI.
+GEOLOGY AND SOILS Would the Project: Less Than Significant with Mitigation Incorporation Less than Significant Impact No Impact a) Expose people or structures to potential substantial adverse effects, including the risk of loss, injury, or death involving: i) Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
+Refer to Division of Mines and Geology Special Publication 42. $\boxtimes$ ii) Strong seismic ground shaking? $\boxtimes$ iii) Seismic-related ground failure, including liquefaction? iv) Landslides? $\boxtimes$ b) Result in substantial soil erosion or the loss of topsoil? c) Be located on strata or soil that is unstable, or that would become unstable as a result of the Project, and potentially result in on- or off-site landslide, lateral spreading, subsidence, liquefaction, or collapse? d) Be located on expansive soil, as defined in Table 18-1-B of the Uniform Building Code, creating substantial risks to life or property? $\boxtimes$ e) Have soils incapable of adequately supporting the use of septic tanks or alternative wastewater disposal systems where sewers are not available for the disposal of wastewater?